 Related articles

 I have magical childhood memories of making my own creative and friendly Halloween costumes and running from house to house to get pounds of candy.
 I love seeing my kids experience that same magic of dressing up and getting candy from neighbors too.
-Now that I’m a mom, I also want my kids to be healthy during the holidays!

 If you’re feeling stressed about all the candy and parties, let’s talk about how to stay chill about food during the Halloween sugar rush.

 I know my kids will have more access to candy around Halloween.
-So, it’s my job to feel them non-candy things whenever I have the choice.
+So, it’s my job to feed them non-candy things whenever I have the choice.
 This is a good time of the year to serve less treats as part of the “normal routine” whenever I know they will be going to parties or gatherings with candy.

 2. Give out toys instead of candy